tarwn/lessthandot-hugo/blogs/content/posts/2012-12-17-creating-a-semi-additive-measure.md

   <a href="/media/users/koenverbeeck/DisableAggregations/Excel_AggTrue_HiddenData_NoCalc.PNG?mtime=1355177121"><img src="/wp-content/uploads/users/koenverbeeck/DisableAggregations/Excel_AggTrue_HiddenData_NoCalc.PNG?mtime=1355177121" alt="" width="251" height="164" /></a>
 </div>

-<span style="text-align: justify;">This is even worse, as it’s not clear how a parent gets its value.
+<span style="text-align: justify;">This is even worse, as it's not clear how a parent gets its value.
 For example, blogger onpnt has a value of 406, but grrlgeek has the value 108.
 The pivot table does not show how the value 406 is calculated, again leading to much confusion.</span>

 <p class="MsoNormal" style="text-align: justify;">
   <strong><span lang="EN-US">Defining our semi-additive measure</span></strong><span lang="EN-US"> </span>
 </p>

 <p class="MsoNormal" style="text-align: justify;">
-  <span lang="EN-US">SSAS has the possibility to </span><a href="http://msdn.microsoft.com/en-US/library/ms175356(v=sql.105).aspx" target="_blank"><span lang="EN-US">define semi-additive measures</span></a><span lang="EN-US"> – at least in the Enterprise edition for SQL Server 2008 R2 – but unfortunately this doesn’t work for our case: only the time dimension can be taken into account for semi-additive behavior.</span>
+  <span lang="EN-US">SSAS has the possibility to </span><a href="http://msdn.microsoft.com/en-US/library/ms175356(v=sql.105).aspx" target="_blank"><span lang="EN-US">define semi-additive measures</span></a><span lang="EN-US"> – at least in the Enterprise edition for SQL Server 2008 R2 – but unfortunately this doesn't work for our case: only the time dimension can be taken into account for semi-additive behavior.</span>
 </p>

 <p class="MsoNormal" style="text-align: justify;">